 Still, rat seems to be the preference even in southeast Asia.
 These bbq rats below are for sale in Thailand.

 I’ve also read one source discussing a Mexican field mouse recipe called “Raton de campo asado” where the mice are simply gutted and roasted on a skewer.
 I haven’t been able to verify this one, but I’m sure in all of human history more than one person has done it.

-Not to leave out the US of course, survivalists, thrill seekers and simply hungry people eat rats and mice in the US too.
-An article from wide open spaces describes using a deadfall trap to catch a rat, and then the cleaning and cooking process over an open fire.
+Not to leave out the US of course, survivalists, thrill-seekers and simply hungry people eat rats and mice in the US too.
+An article from wide open spaces (since removed) describes using a deadfall trap to catch a rat, and then the cleaning and cooking process over an open fire.